brycejech/signup-genius-client/README.md

 Gets a signup report that includes information about registered users and unfilled slots.
 If you are wanting information about registered users, you probably want to use the `client.getSignupRegistrants(signupID)` method instead.

-**Note:** The SignUp Genius API documentation indicates that there should also be an array of custom questions sent along with this response.
-There is a bug in their current API version (v2) that is preventing the `customquestions` array from being returned, even if the given signup does have custom questions.

 ```js
 client.getSignupReport(signupID)
     .then(signups => {